yodous/bike-shop-spring/README.md

 ## About The Project

-This is first vaster project build from scratch by myself.
-Main goal of this repo was to ground my knowledge about Spring Boot and SQL.
+This is my first more extensive project build from scratch by myself.
+Main goal of this repo was to ground my knowledge about Spring Boot, SQL and security.
 For now project is done with basic functionality and won't be developed for some time.
-You can find ui built with AngularCli upon this <a href="https://github.com/JFrred/eshop-frontend-angular"> link </a>
+You will find GUI and demo upon this <a href="https://github.com/JFrred/eshop-frontend-angular"> link </a>.

 ### Built With